NMRExchangeFormat/NEF/specification/Overview.md

       - 'middle': non-terminal residue in a linear polymer
       - 'single': not part of a linear polymer.
-      - 'cyclic': first and last residue of a cyclic linear polymer; the second 'cyclic' residue precedes the first cyclic residue in the sequence
+      - 'cyclic': first and last residue of a cyclic linear polymer; the second 'cyclic' residue precedes the first cyclic residue in the sequence.
+Note that the stretch between two 'cyclic' residues may only contain residues of type 'middle'.
-      - 'break': A residue of linking type 'middle' that lacks a standard linear polymer linkage on either or both sides.
+      - 'break' : A residue of linking type 'middle' that does not form an implicit link with the next residue in the sequence.
       - 'nonlinear': A residue that is not of linear polymer type always has this linking value.
       - 'dummy': A residue that is not part of the sequence proper,